eventum/eventum/docs/wiki/Upgrading.md

 Eventum supports sequential upgrade path using released minor versions.

-In other words, upgrade to minor version separately, you can skip patch versions in minor versions.
+To explain more clearly: you may skip all patch versions and upgrade to the next minor version.

 This table lists upgrade path from SOURCE to TARGET version, the third column shows PHP version required for the update.